-“There simply is no substitute for butter in cooking,” says Chef Christopher Koetke, vice president, Laureate International Universities Center of Excellence in Culinary Arts and the Kendall College School of Culinary Arts.
+“There simply is no substitute for butter in cooking,” says Chef Christopher Koetke, Vice President of Strategy and Industry Relations .
 “Not only does the pure, sweet-cream taste of butter complement and enhance the flavor of dishes, but butter provides a smooth and creamy texture that is especially important in sauces.”

 BETTER WITH BUTTER: 8 TIPS